One of the commonest weeds worldwide. An indicator of acid soil.

 You can use this page to help identify the broad-leaved weeds in your crops, and then find out more about the relevant crop protection products.

-We would like to use cookies to better understand your use of this website.
-This enables us to improve your future experience on our website.
-Detailed information about the use of cookies on this website and how you can manage or withdraw your consent at any time can be found in our Privacy Statement.
+We would like to use optional cookies to better understand your use of this website in order to improve our website.
+Your consent also covers the transfer of your Personal Data in unsafe third countries, especially the U.S., involving the risk that public authorities may access your Personal Data for surveillance and other purposes without effective remedies.
+Detailed information about the use of strictly necessary cookies, which are essential to browse this website, and optional cookies, which you can reject or accept below, and how you can manage or withdraw your consent at any time can be found in our Privacy Statement